soopercorp/cloudapp-rb/README.md

 ## LICENSE

-I think I can add my own license to the modification/contribution. then it is the MIT License
+I'm new to this, and I think I can add my own license to the modification/contribution.

     (The MIT License)